fuji-184/F_Comptime/README.md

 ---

 ### `comptime_scope!(...)` — Release only block
-Wraps code that should only run in non test builds.
+Wraps code that should only run in non test builds

 ```rust
 comptime_scope!(